OpenUserJS/OpenUserJS.org/README.md

 [![Using David][davidImageViaShields]][davidReport]

-Outdated dependencies list can also be achieved with `$ npm --depth 0 outdated`
+Outdated dependencies list can also be achieved with `$ npm outdated`

 [nodeGHUrl]: https://github.com/nodejs/node